pterodactyl/documentation/community/installation-guides/panel/debian.md

 [[toc]]

 ::: tip
-This guide is based off the [official installation documentation](/panel/1.0/getting_started.md) but is tailored specifically for Debian 11.
+This guide is based off the [official installation documentation](/panel/1.0/getting_started.md) but is tailored specifically for Debian 11 and 12.
 :::

 ## Dependency Installation